Sexual Misconduct Policy

 a.
 Student Wellbeing Office

 You may request the Resource Navigator.

 b.
 The SAFE Office: Interpersonal Misconduct Prevention and Support/Resource Navigator

 d.
 Title IX officials (normal business hours):

-Title IX Coordinator/Director of EEO Programs and Affirmative Action
+Executive Director of EEO Programs and Affirmative Action and Title IX Coordinator

 iii.
 Stacy Mosely